 Capital limits for care at home

-Not everyone is eligible for local authority funding, but many people will be able to get some kind of financial support.
+Not everyone is eligible for Local Authority funding, but many people will be able to get some kind of financial support.
 It all depends on the amount of capital (savings and assets) your relative has, as well as their income.

-- If your relative lives in England and has capital of less than £14,250 (2017-18), they will be entitled to maximum support.
+- If your relative lives in England and has capital of less than £14,250 (2018-19), they will be entitled to maximum support.

 - If your relative has between £14,250 and £23,250 in capital, they have to contribute towards the cost of their care at home.
 They will have to pay £1 for every £250 of their savings between £14,250 and £23,250.
 This is known as ‘tariff income’.

 - If your relative has capital of more than £23,250, they will need to use that capital to pay the full cost of their care.
 If your relative has less than £23,250 in capital, but a weekly income that is considered to be high enough to cover the cost of their care, they will be liable to pay all of their fees.

 National guidance called the Care and Support Statutory Guidance helps councils work out how much to charge for home care services.
 Councils must follow the fairer charging policy, but they still have quite a lot of flexibility in what they charge and prices can vary across the UK.

 Charges, however, should not take your relative’s income below the level of the Pension Guarantee Credit entitlement plus a 25% ‘buffer’.
-This means that in 2017-18 no one should have less than £194.50 per week to live on (for couples this is £296.94 per week).
+This means that in 2018-19 no one should have less than £194.50 per week to live on (for couples this is £296.94 per week).

-There is just one limit: £24,000 (2017-18).
-If your relative has savings above this, the most anyone will have to pay in 2017-18 is £60 per week for their care at home.
+There is just one limit: £24,000 (2018-19).
+If your relative has savings above this, the most anyone will have to pay in 2018-19 is £60 per week for their care at home.
 If they have savings below this limit, they will not have to contribute from their capital, but will be expected to contribute from their income.